links-ads/safers-dashboard-api/README.md

 Users can authenticate locally or remotely (via FusionAuth).
 Note that only remote users can interact w/ the SAFERS API - so there's really not much point in using the Dashboard as a local user.

 The RMQ app uses `pika` to monitor the SAFERS Message Queue.
 Upon receipt of a message with a registered routing_key the handlers defined in `rmq.py#BINDING_KEYS` are called.

-The managemnt comamnd `manage.py purge_camera_media` should be run periodically to remove outdated camera_media objects.
-This can be done locally via cron.
-In deployment, **heroku scheduler** is used for this functionality.

 ## profiling